-This pump is designed to handle clear liquids containing specified entrained solids.
-Do not attempt to pump volatile, corrosive, or flammable materials, or any liquids which may damage the pump or endanger personnel as a result of pump failure.
+This pump is designed to handle clean liquids that do not contain large entrained solids.
+Do not attempt to pump liquids which may damage the pump or endanger personnel as a result of pump failure.

 PRIMING

 Install the pump and piping as described in IN-STALLATION.
 Make sure that the piping connections are tight, and that the pump is securely mounted.
 Check that the pump is properly lubricated (see LUBRICATION in MAINTENANCE AND REPAIR).